Training & Staff Development

 - Facilitation techniques for working with a variety age groups and ethnicities

-Our new-hire paraprofessional orientation consists of 4 weeks of extensive training in the following areas:
+Our new-hire paraprofessional orientation consists of training in the following areas:

 - Learning the USDA Dietary Guidelines, MyPlate, Food Label, as well as how they can be made applicable to our target audience